 Canada's museums are key assets for our country's tourism sector, and an integral part of our vibrant arts, culture, and heritage sector.
 Museums contribute more than \$4 billion dollars in value to Canada on an annual basis, and have a return on investment of \$3.70 for every dollar they spend1.
-This contribution was jeopardized by the global pandemic that forced museums to close their doors and prevented them from generating revenue and providing service to their communities.
-The estimated revenue losses alone total more than \$376 million dollars since the start of the pandemic2, and with operations facing increased costs and decreased capacity, the losses are expected to mount.
-Emergency funding support is needed for the survival of Canada's museum sector.
+This contribution was jeopardized by the global pandemic that forced museums to close their doors over two summer tourism seasons and prevented them from generating revenue and providing service to their communities.
+The estimated revenue losses alone total more than \$660 million dollars since the start of the pandemic2, and with operations facing increased costs and decreased capacity, the losses are expected to mount.
+165 Ontario museums welcomed the more than \$6million in emergency funding support from the government in 20203, however, additional support for reopening is needed for the survival of Canada's museum sector.

 The pandemic has exacerbated existing financial stability issues within the museum sector.
 A renewed National Museum Policy is essential to ensure that museums can access the funding they need to serve their communities.
-This new National Museum Policy and new funding programs must reflect the current context for museum operations and provide adequate and increased multi-year operating funding3.
+This new National Museum Policy and new funding programs must reflect the current context for museum operations and provide adequate and increased multi-year operating funding4.
 The Ontario Museum Association fully supports the recommendations of the Canadian Museums Association.